-We appeal for your urgent support to join the call for Amanda Echanis with her month-old baby Randall Emmanuel’s immediate and unconditional release on humanitarian grounds.
+We appeal for your urgent support to join the call for Amanda Echanis with baby Randall Emmanuel’s immediate and unconditional release on humanitarian grounds.

 The police reported seizing an M16 assault rifle, 1 long plastic magazine for M16 rifle, 1 long steel magazine for M16 rifle, 20 live ammunition for an M16 rifle, and two hand grenades.
-The very evidence the police are claiming for her guilt is also the very evidence for the innocence of a frail mother with a delicate month-old infant.
-Moreover, amid her small build, the police are claiming she is a high-ranking official of the New People’s Army in the province.
+The very evidence the police were claiming for her guilt was also the very evidence for the innocence of a frail mother with a delicate month-old infant.
+Moreover, amid her small build, the police was claiming she was a high-ranking official of the New People’s Army in the province.
 The “mother and child” are currently detained at Camp Adduru, CIDG Region 2 headquarters in Tuguegarao City.

 According to Kilusang Magbubukid ng Pilipinas regional chapter DANGGAYAN-Cagayan Valley, since 2018, massive and systematic red-tagging of activists was rampant in the region by the AFP using fake organizations like Mulat-CV and ISEM–CV.
 They branded and accused the fifty-seven (57) names of activists as recruiters of the NPA.
 Ripped sacks written with names and organizations of activists were hanged on trees along major highways in three towns of Isabela and Cagayan, respectively, and Tuguegarao City.
 Moreover, flyers were distributed in Tuguegarao City, slandering the activists as “terrorists” and “recruiter of NPA.”